 Will a Money Makeover help my Credit Score?

-It is very likely that a money makeover will help your credit score.
+A money makeover will likely help your credit score.
 Finding ways to save, paying off credit cards and loans on time and keeping up with bill payments all positively impact your credit score.

 Having a good credit score will help you to get the best deals from mortgage lenders, credit cards and more.
 However, remember that the more your credit score is checked can actually hurt your score.
 Make sure you are aware of what credit checks are going ahead in your name and how many of them are necessary.